mr-manuel/venus-os_dbus-serialbattery_docs/docs/faq/index.md

 ### Why do I need a BMS for lithium batteries?

-Lithuim cells are great at storing energy, but they can be dangerous.
+Lithium cells are great at storing energy, but they can be dangerous.
 An overcharged cell can cause a fire.
 A Battery Management System (BMS) first priority is to protect the cells in your battery from any potential hazards.

 The BMS will prevent your battery reaching an unsafe situation (it will disconnect the charge or discharge) and help with the state of each cell inside the battery so that your battery will last longer.

 ### Which BMS should I buy?

 Most of the BMS that the driver support will work fine and the driver does support most features for all the BMS brands.
-See the [comparison table](../general/features.md#bms-feature-comparison) for any small differenaces.
+See the [comparison table](../general/features.md#bms-feature-comparison) for any small differences.

 Find the BMS that fits your budget with the features that you need.

 The balancers on Smart Daly BMS don't seem to work that well so many users have opted to add an external balancer to help with that.

-Also the way that Daly implemented their communication protocol gives for a much slower data retrial which means slower response to events by the driver.
+Also the way that Daly implemented their communication protocol results in a much slower data retrieval, which means slower response to events by the driver.

 If you own a Daly, then it will work just fine, but if you still need to buy your BMS then one of the other supported BMS would be a better choice.